Evaluating statistical significance for massive black hole binary mergers with space-based gravitational wave detectors: Result

 As shown in Fig.~\ref{fig:CCRofLDC} and Table~\ref{tab:LDCResult}, the significance-to-SNR relationship differs greatly between the two \acp{PSD}.
 In the case of Spectrum \ac{PSD}, \ac{MBHB} achieves a $4\sigma$ significance at an \ac{SNR} of about 10, while for Smooth \ac{PSD}, it requires an \ac{SNR} near 35.
 This reveals that the Spectrum \ac{PSD} significantly suppresses false alarm \ac{SNR}, thus greatly boosting \ac{MBHB} significance.
 This method may apply to other multi-source confusion scenarios.
 Fortunately, as most \acp{MBHB} have large \ac{SNR}, after hundreds of thousands of time-shifts, no false alarm reaches the \ac{SNR} level of detected signals.
 Thus, we can confidently state that all 15 signals have a significance level exceeding $4.62 \sigma$.

-The distribution of false alarms provides interesting insights.
-As shown in Fig.~\ref{fig:DistributionofLDC}, which illustrates the false alarm distribution in both scenarios, the mass-distance distribution of false alarms under the Spectrum \ac{PSD} closely resembles that of LISA Gaussian noise with foreground in Fig.~\ref{fig:DistributionofGaussianNoise}.
-This shows that the Spectrum \ac{PSD} effectively suppresses the impact of high \ac{SNR} \acp{GB} on \ac{MBHB} significance.
+To explore the causes of false alarms, we collected false alarms with $\rho \geq$ 5 or 8.
+These false alarms are mostly uniformly and randomly distributed in the parameter space but show patterns in chirp mass and luminosity distance.
+Fig.~\ref{fig:DistributionofLDC} shows that the \ac{SNR} of false alarms in the high-mass regime, primarily attributable to random fluctuations in the noise, is consistently below 8.
+This conclusion is consistent with the results presented earlier (Fig.~\ref{fig:CCRofGaussianNoise}).
+Moreover, the Spectrum \ac{PSD} effectively suppresses the impact of high \ac{SNR} \acp{GB} on \ac{MBHB} significance.
 In contrast, the Smooth \ac{PSD} results in significantly more false alarms with chirp masses of $10^5 \sim 10^6 ~M_\odot$.

-Furthermore, Fig.~\ref{fig:DistributionofLDC} indicates that false alarms are not expected to be linked with nearby events ($\lesssim 50 {\rm Gpc}$) in the mass range of $10^5 \sim 10^7 ~M_\odot$.
+Furthermore, Fig.~\ref{fig:DistributionofLDC} indicates that false alarms are not expected to be linked with nearby events ($\lesssim 50 {\rm Gpc}$).
 Therefore, \ac{MBHB} candidates detected in this range are expected to be associated with higher significance, and it is possible to use this information to further boost their significance, so that even relatively weak signals could be unambiguously identified.

 For the LDC-2a dataset with an \ac{SNR} threshold of 5, under the Spectrum PSD condition, the analysis required about 198 hours using 336 cores across 6 Intel Xeon Gold 6330 CPUs, while the Smooth PSD condition consumed about 328 hours due to increased false alarms.
 Our program is highly parallel and can utilize more cores to achieve reduced computation time.